teklynk/twitch_chat_alerts/README.md

 ### Install and Run

+- Clone or download this repo.
 - Setup a simple NGINX web server on your local machine.
 - Use XAMPP, WampServer.
-- If you have Python installed on your machine, you can run a simple http web server using python.
+- If you have Python installed on your machine, you can run a simple http web server using python. `python3 -m http.server 8000 --bind 127.0.0.1` OR `python2 -m SimpleHTTPServer 8000`

-**Python3:**

-python3 -m http.server 8000 --bind 127.0.0.1

-**Python2:**

-python2 -m SimpleHTTPServer 8000